 Everest Base Camp Trek with Helicopter Return

 You traverse through narrow paths but rocky glaciers towards Gorakshep through uneven paths.
 Once you reach Gorak Shep, you will be bestowed with an amphitheater view of the Everest mountain ranges.

-You will have your lunch at Gorakshep and prepare for your hike to Kalapathhar.
-The hike from Gorakshep to Kalapatthar begins with a gradual climb at first.
+You will have lunch at Gorakshep and then prepare for your hike to Kalapathhar.
+The hike from Gorakshep to Kalapatthar begins with a gradual climb.

 The second stretch of the hike is on a flattened surface.
 The final stretch right below the top is a switch-back ascent with a steep climb.
-It’s a total of 1.5 hours of hike to the top.
+The hike to the top takes 1.5 hours.

-Kalapatthar is one of the best vantage points to gaze at the Everest Panorama.
-It is a worthwhile hike to the top for its Sunset and sunrise view.
+Kalapatthar is one of the best vantage points for gazing at the Everest Panorama.
+It is a worthwhile hike to the top for its Sunset and sunrise views.

 The next phase of the day’s adventure is the hike to Kalapathhar.
 It’s a steep uphill climb from Gorakshep to Kalapathhar.
 The trail first navigates to the base of Kalapathhar and traverses through a rocky, uneven trail toward the summit.

 Kalapatthar bestows an enigmatic view of Everest Vista.
-Descend to Gorakshep and overnight stay.
-After a 30-minute stay at the top, we return from the peak to Gorakshep for your night stopover.
+Descend to Gorakshep for an overnight stay.
+After a 30-minute stay at the top, we return to Gorakshep for your night stopover.

+Everest Base Camp Trek with Helicopter Return